Cowlord3001/Design-6/Lab_2/README.md

 >> Ubuntu (re)Installation:

 - WSL was reinstalled, using the Ubuntu Linux distribution.
+After peer review, debugging, and research, it was successfully installed.

+>> Lab Continuation:

+- With Ubuntu now installed, the lab was continued.
+Unfortunately, the iot file needed to be copied into Ubuntu, resulting in an estimated 6.5 hour download.
+I instead attempted to clone the repository to Ubuntu, but this timed out.